jnshah014/Ryu-Encryption/docs/README.md

     sum += ord(key[i])
 ```

 For Level 1, the key is processed as a number between 1 and 94.
-This is done through Python's `%` (modulus) operator which takes the remainder after division.
+This is done through Python's `%` (modulus) operator which takes the remainder after division (code below is the simplified version for `version-1.7.0`).
 ```python
 if sum % 95 == 0:
   return 1